tarcisiofcarvalho/articles/Design Patterns/Python Design Pattern.md

 _WARNING = 60
 ```

-Also, it is a good practice to declare your constans in the top of you code, so it will help the code readability and maintenance.
+It is a good practice to declare your constans in the top of you code, so it will help the code readability and maintenance.

+Compiling expressions as regular expression as a module global will increase the processing costs in the compilation time, but can save effort on execution and development time.

 # References